pearjuicee/Looksy/README.md

 - **Real-time Pose Detection:** Utilizes Mediapipe for detecting and tracking body landmarks.
 - **Dynamic Image Overlay:** Automatically resizes and positions t-shirt designs on users based on their body posture.
 - **Interactive Buttons:** Enables users to switch between different t-shirt designs.
+Able to create own digital wardrobe and save them.
 - **Web-based Interface:** Hosted using Flask for a seamless experience.

 ## Demo 🎥